-Tower Hamlets Law Centre is a private company limited by guarantee registered in England and Wales.
-Each member is liable to contribute a sum not exceeding £1 in the event of the Company being wound up.
+Tower Hamlets Law Centre is a private company limited by guarantee with no share capital and is registered in England and Wales.
+Each member is liable to contribute a sum not exceeding £1 in the event of the company being wound up.
 The registered office of the company is given in the Reference and Administrative Details of the Trustees' Annual Report.